entropyxyz/entropy-docs/docs/basics/glossary.md

 ## Program

 The logic defining what conditions a threshold Server should participate in signing a particular transaction or message.
-Programs are compiled into WebAssembly blobs that are uploaded to the blockchain.
-Programs can be updated.
+Programs are compiled into WebAssembly blobs that are uploaded to the blockchain, and can be updated.

 Programs run when a [device key](#device-key) requests a signature from the program.
 Each program returns `true` or `false`.
 If the program returns `true`, the Entropy network executes signing, and a signature is returned to the requesting device key.

-A program has three inputs:

-- **Config**:
-- **Auxilary data**:
-- **Oracle data**: not used at this time, but will eventually take in data from an external oracle.

 ## Program developer